Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

       return x + y;
     }

   If you give the same inputs to ``add``, you will get back the same result.
-And it's clear simply by looking at it that it does not mutate anything, and it does not do any I/O.
+And it's obvious that it does not mutate anything, and it does not do any I/O.

 * An impure function is *any* function that is not pure.
 Most functions in JavaScript are impure.